-I was on a discovery path in New York about a month ago, on my own.
+I was on a discovery path in New York about a month ago.

 I love finding the heart of a new city in its book stores, as much as I like returning to my childhood bookstore every time I visit my hometown of Baia Mare, in Northern Transylvania.